 Take three mild, maritime regions looking out over the English Channel and the Atlantic Ocean.
-Then take three perfectly situated Siblu campsites: Domaine de Litteau in Normandy; Domaine de Kerlann in Brittany; and Les Pierres Couchées in Loire Atlantique on the Loire Coast.
+Then take three perfectly situated Siblu holiday parks: Domaine de Litteau in Normandy; Domaine de Kerlann in Brittany; and Les Pierres Couchées in Loire Atlantique on the Loire Coast.
 Et voilà, welcome to North West France!
 Easily accessible, Normandy and Brittany are familiar spots to visitors from the UK, while Loire Atlantique is more of a hidden gem.
 Each region provides the ultimate bucket-and-spade experience thanks to a stunning coastline, but, equally, is as surprising as it is varied in terms of landscape, activities and places of interest.
 Must be time to find out more…

 Beaches & The Great Outdoors

 The Normandy beaches are synonymous with World War II, yet are poignantly glorious in their own right for paddling and building sandcastles.
 Brittany has rugged cliffs, golden sand and smugglers’ coves winding their way to Loire Atlantique.
 There, Blue Flags wait on sandy shores that stretch as far as the eye can see.
 And wherever adventure takes you, there will be a fun beach or water activity to try.
 Whether ‘your thing’ is kite surfing, yachting, or rock pooling, you’ll find it here.
 Inland, verdant rolling hills reveal trekking, cycling and golf opportunities at every turn, and canoeing on the lakes and rivers too.

 Things To Do & Special Events